Early surge of Democratic mail voting sparks worry inside GOP

 The RNC and the Trump campaign are touting an extensive ground operation consisting of more than 2 million volunteers, almost 300 offices across the country and thousands of door-knockers, which officials described as a key advantage in turning out Election Day voters.
 They noted that Biden’s team has largely forgone door-knocking, opening offices or running a traditional ground game.

 Republicans are also planning to wage a massive post-Election Day legal battle to challenge ballots that are missing witness signatures, or an outer envelope, or that arrive with no postmark.
-Democrats acknowledge that an electorate largely unused to mail voting could make mistakes that lead to ballots getting rejected in numbers, which could make a difference in close states.
+Democrats acknowledge that an electorate largely unused to mail voting could make mistakes that lead to ballots being rejected in numbers that could make a difference in states where the contest is close.

 Election officials are already flagging ballots for such errors.
-In North Carolina, for instance, about 5,800 out of roughly 281,000 cast have been set aside so far, the vast majority because of a witness signature deficiency, according to state data.
+In North Carolina, for instance, about 5,800 out of roughly 281,000 submitted ballots have been set aside, the vast majority because of a witness signature deficiency, according to state data.
 Voters still have an opportunity to remedy their errors.

-“The peril we worry about is what Trump’s going to try to do if there are a lot of ballots still to be counted on election night,” said Terry McAuliffe, the former Virginia governor and a prominent Biden surrogate.
+“The peril we worry about is what Trump’s going to try to do if there are a lot of ballots still to be counted on election night,” said Terry McAuliffe, a former Virginia governor and a prominent Biden surrogate.
 “He’s going to try to say they’re fraudulent.”

 McAuliffe said the Biden team has made a huge push to help voters with mail balloting and encourage them to vote early, whether in person or by mail.
 “We’ve really taken it to a new level,” he said.

-Trump, lagging in the polls behind Biden in a slew of battleground states, has been lobbing nonstop attacks on voting by mail for months, making unfounded claims that it opens the door to rampant fraud.
+Trump, trailing Biden in polling in a slew of battleground states, has been lobbing nonstop attacks on voting by mail for months, making unfounded claims that it opens the door to rampant fraud.
 In fact, states that have embraced universal mail voting have documented tiny rates of ballot fraud, data shows.

 More recently, the president has tried to distinguish between absentee and mail balloting, claiming that absentee ballots, which he has cast in Florida, are safe, while states that conduct universal mail voting invite fraud.
 In fact, the two terms are used interchangeably in most states.

 Meanwhile, state and local election officials have been sprinting for months to make mail balloting easier for voters worried about coronavirus infection.
-Currently, after dozens of rule changes and new laws across the country, at least 84 percent of American voters can cast ballots by mail this year, according to a Washington Post tally.
+After dozens of rule changes and new laws across the country, at least 84 percent of American voters can cast ballots by mail this year, according to a Washington Post tally.

-There are already signs that this year’s election is drawing out voters who did not cast ballots in the last presidential race.
+There are signs that this year’s election is drawing out voters who did not cast ballots in the 2016 presidential race.

-Michael McDonald, a political scientist at the University of Florida who is tracking mail voting trends at his website, the United States Elections Project, noted that in some states, the number of ballots cast are already approaching 10 percent of the vote total in 2016.
+Michael McDonald, a political scientist at the University of Florida who is tracking mail voting trends on his website, the United States Elections Project, noted that in some states, the number of ballots cast is already approaching 10 percent of the vote total in 2016.
 He added that turnout this fall could surpass that of four years ago before Election Day even arrives.

-In North Carolina and Georgia, for instance, one in five voters who have already cast ballots didn’t even vote in 2016, McDonald said.
-Mail ballot requests are up astronomically in dozens of states; the figure is 350 percent in Michigan, for instance, when compared to 2016.
+In North Carolina and Georgia, for instance, 1 in 5 voters who have cast ballots didn’t even vote in 2016, McDonald said.
+Requests for mail ballot are up astronomically in dozens of states; the figure is 350 percent in Michigan, for instance, when compared with 2016.

 In North Carolina, 17 times more people have requested ballots than four years ago; in Wisconsin, requests were up by a factor of 12, according to internal RNC data.